dbazile/andsoitcontinues.com/data/markdown/watching-hulu-and-prime-video-in-firefox-on-fedora.md

         gstreamer1-plugins-good \
         gstreamer1-libav

-    # maybe
-    sudo dnf install openh264 mozilla-openh264

-    # maybe maybe (read below for more details on if you need this)
+    # maybe (read below for more details on if you need this)
     restorecon -R -v ~/.mozilla
 ```